rvalitov/zabbix-php-fpm/README.md

 zabbix_get -s 127.0.0.1 -p 10050 -k php-fpm.discover.status[POOL_URL,POOL_PATH]
 ```

-In the above example we use the following values:
+In the above examples we use the following values:

 - `127.0.0.1` is the IP address of the host where the Zabbix Agent is installed and where the PHP-FPM is running
 - `10050` is the port of the Zabbix Agent